- Repair & Care

 The Navigator is Lincoln's full-size luxury SUV that can seat up to eight people in three rows.
 Related to the Ford Expedition, the SUV is also available in long-wheelbase Navigator L form.
 Competitors include the Cadillac Escalade and Infiniti QX56.

 (Skip to details on the: Navigator L)

-The Navigator's most prominent feature is its grille.
-It's an eggcrate design with a large horizontal bar running through the Lincoln logo.
-Flanking the grille are standard xenon headlights.
+The Navigator's most prominent design feature is its grille.
+It has an egg-crate appearance with a large horizontal bar running through the Lincoln logo.
+Flanking the grille are standard xenon high-intensity-discharge headlights.
 Exterior features include: